Dassault Mirage 5: Belgian production

-In 1968, the Belgian government ordered 106 Mirage 5s from Dassault to re-equip No 3 Wing at Bierset air base.
-All aircraft but the first one were to be license-built by SABCA in Belgium.
+In 1968, the Belgian government ordered 106 Mirage 5s from Dassault.
+All aircraft but the first one of each variant were to be license-built by SABCA in Belgium.
 Component production at the SABCA Haren plant near Brussels was followed by assembly at the SABCA plant at Gosselies airfield, near Charleroi.
 The ATAR engines were produced by FN Moteurs at this company's Liège plant.
 SABCA production included three versions: Mirage 5BA for the ground-attack role, Mirage 5BR for the reconnaissance role and Mirage 5BD for training and conversion.

 By the end of the 1980s, a MIRage Safety Improvement Program (MIRSIP) was agreed to by parliament, calling for 20 low-time Mirages (15 Mirage 5BAs and 5 Mirage 5BDs) to be upgraded.
 Initial plans included a new more powerful engine, but this idea was abandoned to limit cost.
 The upgrade eventually included a more modern cockpit, a new ejection seat, a laser rangefinder, and canards to improve takeoff performance and overall maneuverability.
 A new government canceled the MIRSIP but SABCA was allowed to carry out the update, in order to sell the aircraft on the export market.
 After completion, the Belgian government sold all 20 aircraft to Chile, together with 4 non-upgraded Mirage 5BRs, and one non-upgraded Mirage 5BD.

 Mirage 50

-The new Atar 09K-50 engine, however, was still an improvement, and fitting this engine led to the next Mirage variant, the Mirage 50, during the 1970s.
+The development and subsequent installation of the new Atar 9K50 engine led to the next Mirage variant, the Mirage 50, during the 1970s.
 The uprated engine gave the Mirage 50 better takeoff and climb characteristics than its predecessors.
-While the Mirage 50 also incorporated new avionics, such as a Cyrano IV radar system, it did not prove popular in export sales, as the first-generation Mirage series was becoming obsolete.
+The Mirage 50 also incorporated new avionics, such as a Cyrano IV radar system.
+However, despite these upgrades, it did not prove popular in export sales as the Mirage 5 itself was becoming obsolete.

 Chile ordered a quantity of Mirage 50s, receiving both new production as well as updated Armée de l'Air Mirage 5s.
-The Chilean aircraft were later modernised along the lines of the IAI Kfir as the ENAER Pantera.
-The Pantera incorporates fixed canards and other aerodynamic improvements, as well as advanced avionics.
+The Chilean aircraft were later modernised along the lines of the IAI Kfir and were called the ENAER Pantera.
+The Pantera incorporates fixed canards and other aerodynamic improvements, as well as advanced avionics, an in-flight refuelling probe, a reinforced landing gear, and two additional harpoints under the fuselage.
 These aircraft have an extended nose to accommodate some of the new systems.

-In the early 1990s, Dassault upgraded a batch of Venezuelan Mirage IIIEVs and 5s to Mirage 50 standards.
+In the early 1990s, Dassault upgraded a batch of Venezuelan Mirage IIIEVs and 5s to Mirage 50 standards, in addition to some newly built aircraft.